This article deals with the sensitive topics of gender identity and sexuality and may be uncomfortable for some readers.

 I was not ready to get married when I did, nor for a relationship on that level.
 I’m probably still not ready – if I ever will be.
 But I saw it as one item on the “checklist” – I had an imaginary checklist in my mind of things that “normal” people did, and if I could only check off enough then maybe I could be normal, too.
 Get through higher education was one.
 Get a job was another.
 Then find a place to live.
 Finally, get a relationship and get married.
 That was how I saw myself move through the world – check off these items and convince everyone I was normal, just like them.

 Gradually those things fell apart.
 And when I found myself truly alone for the first time, I was able to begin exploring these supressed facets of my personality.
-I’m close to finally meeting the real me, after almost four decades.
+I’m close to finally meeting the real me – it just took forty years to get here.

 Where exactly I fit is still not clear.
 Somewhere in between male and female, I guess.
 Call that genderqueer, call it non-binary, call it genderfluid, or any of the associated terms that people use.
 I haven’t decided which I like best yet, or which seems to be the best fit.